 Why should I join the ride?

 You will be directly supporting the brilliant work the Connection at St Martin-in-the-Fields does with homeless and vulnerable people in central London, through the sponsorship you raise.
 You will have a chance to ‘get away from it all’, with four days of cycling on a route full of interest, mainly on quiet roads, footpaths, towpaths and cycle ways, with lovely and varied scenery.
 You’ll learn something of another little chapter of English history, the funeral procession of Queen Eleanor, with (when possible) a talk in the evening from local experts.
-You’ll socialise with a great bunch, eat a great deal of home-made cake, and enjoy unexpected pleasures such as an organ recital, specially for us, in Woburn Abbey church.
-What more can you expect from a bank holiday weekend?!
+You’ll socialise with a great bunch, eat a great deal of home-made cake, and enjoy other unexpected pleasures.
+What more can you expect from a Bank Holiday weekend?!

 Who will I be with?

-Between 15 and 30 people usually ride.
+20 people rode in 2023.
 They range from young to middle aged, but all share an interest in the cycling, the route, the history, and socialising in the evenings.
 There are a number of regulars who come every year, but always new people as well, and fresh faces are always welcome.

 Do I need to be very fit and have an expensive bike?